Foreign Language & Culture Requirement (FLCR)

-The study of foreign language and culture provides a foundational undergraduate competency.
-Foreign language study will strengthen the development of cross-cultural awareness and intercultural communication, and provide opportunities for students to explore links between foreign language and other disciplines, and to prepare for and reflect on their study abroad experience.
+The study of foreign language and culture provides a foundational competency in a language and culture other than the student's.
+Foreign language study strengthens the development of cross-cultural awareness and intercultural communication, and provides opportunities for students to be initiated into another way of understanding the world, to explore links between foreign language and other disciplines, and to prepare for and reflect on their study abroad experience.

 All students (except native speakers*) will satisfy the FLC GCR by taking 10, 8 or 4 credits following one of the following platforms:

-A student may not fulfill the FLC GCR by auditing a course.
-A student may not take any of the 100-level language courses as an independent study.
+Students may not fulfill the FLC GCR by auditing a course.
+Students may not take any of the 100-level language courses as an independent study.
+Students need to pass with a C- or above 110 and 120 in the language.
+Students may fulfill the FLC GCR earning a D on the last course of the language sequence.

 Definition of Native Speaker

-A native speaker is a student who has completed his/her/their high school education in another language and culture.
+A native speaker is a student who has completed high school education in another language and culture.
 It is important to distinguish between native and heritage speakers.
 Native speakers are typically international students and citizens of another nation, were born abroad, and their family often still resides abroad.
-Students should be directed to the MLLC or the HLx center directors if they believe they fall in this category.
+A heritage language refers to the language of one´s ancestry or culture.
+Heritage speakers are not native speakers and students should be directed to the chairs of MLLC or Hispanic and Latinx Studies (HLx) if they believe they fall in this category.

 Platform 1 Courses Information

-SP 132 FR 133 are intended for students completing Platform 1 and not intending to major or minor in Spanish or French.
-If students intend to major or minor in Spanish or French, they should take SP 130 or FR 130 instead of 132/133.
+SP 132 & FR 133 are intended for students completing Platform 1 and not intending to major or minor in Spanish or French.
+If students intend to major or minor in Spanish or French, they should take SP 130 or FR 130, FR 133 (4 credits) or ARB 133 instead of 132/133 (2 credits).
 132/133 courses may be repeated for credit if topic is different.

 Placement Tests

-Students must complete a placement test before enrolling in a Spanish or French language class or taking language courses abroad.
-On the basis of a placement test, students may be required to interview with our faculty, and will be placed in one of four platforms (see above).
-Transfer credits are awarded pending placement test results (see Transfer Foreign Language Credits).
+Students must complete a placement test before enrolling in a language class or taking language courses abroad.
+Based on the placement test results, students may be required to interview with our faculty, and will be placed in one of four platforms (see above).
 Placement results have an expiration date of one year-i.e., students need to retake their placement test after two or more semesters if they have not taken the language course in which they were placed, unless they have opted to satisfy their language requirement with the study of another language altogether.
-Regardless of an AP score, students cannot receive credit for Spanish without taking the Spanish placement exam and consulting the center director in order to be placed in the appropriate Spanish course.
+Regardless of an AP score, students cannot receive credit for Spanish without taking the Spanish placement exam and consulting the department chair in order to be placed in the appropriate Spanish or French course.

 Outcomes